 The attributes informationRef and featureRef correspond to the attribute id of the referenced information respective feature object.
 See the section on objects for more details.

-If a Product Specification requires attributes for an association a specific type must be sub-classed in the schema of the Product Specification.
+Each S100_FC_InformationAssociation and S100_FC_FeatureAssociation defined in a feature catalogue describes a subtype of InformationAssociation and FeatureAssociation respectively.
+These subtypes may define additional attributes of the association, these attributes should be included in the input XML as described in Annex A.

 Spatial relations